top of page

 Theresa J Kaijage, who retired from ISW in 2010 and joined HKMU in 2014, is now Chair of the HKMU Department of Social Work.
 Theresa J Kaijage has an MSW from Washington University, USA, as well as MPH and PhD from University of Pittsburgh, USA.
 She also is founder of WAMATA (Walio katika Mapambano na AIDS Tanzania) and has initiated several projects and programs in Africa.
 Kaijage Consultants for African Family Health (KC), and Para-Social Work in Africa and HIV/AIDS Program, are among such initiatives that have been associated with her social work passion for Tanzania and Africa, in general.
 She speaks Kiswahili and English.

-InnerCHANGE WORKS (ICW) is hosting this campaign.
-Your donations will come through our non-profit so that you can take this as a tax-deductible contribution using the 501c3 non-profit status of ICW.
+InnerCHANGE WORKS (ICW) hosted this campaign.
+All donations came through our non-profit and were tax-deductible contributions using the 501c3 non-profit status of ICW.

-All of the funds will be sent to HKMU where Dr. Kaijage will manage the funds for the 25 selected social work students to support tuition, housing, food, and school supplies such as books and technology needs.
+All of the funds were sent to HKMU where Dr. Kaijage managed the funds for the 25 selected social work students to support tuition, housing, food, and school supplies such as books and technology needs.

-100% of the proceeds go to support the students.
+100% of the proceeds went to support the students.

 • $25 contribution: provides food for one student for a week